Calvi Corsica, France Travel Guide

 Typically open throughout the day, from early morning until late evening.

-Banks usually open weekdays, with midday closures.
+Banks typically open weekdays, with midday closures.

 ATMs are widely available.
 Consider specific airport facilities.